This post may contain affiliate links. See our disclosure policy.

 Make it Fresh in Just a Few Minutes

-This homemade cranberry sauce recipe is really easy to make from scratch and tastes SO much better than that canned stuff you find at the grocery store.
+This homemade cranberry sauce recipe is really easy to make from scratch and tastes SO much better than the canned stuff you find at the grocery store.
 It only takes about 25 minutes from start to finish, making it one of the easiest dishes you’ll make for the big meal.

 - Boil – Bring some sugar and water to boil in a saucepan on the stove.

-- Add whole, fresh cranberries and fresh raspberries to the stove and let them simmer for about ten minutes.
+- Simmer – Add whole, fresh cranberries and fresh raspberries to the stove and let them simmer for about ten minutes – make sure cranberries pop.

 - Mash – Strain the berry mixture over a large bowl to catch any larger berries, then use a wire whisk to mash berries up to the consistency you like.

-- Add the berries back to the sauce, then mix in almond or vanilla extract, cover with foil and let it cool.
+- Combine – Add the berries back to the sauce, then mix in almond or vanilla extract, cover with foil, and let it cool.